douhashi/soba-cli/README.md

 # **This repository has been archived.**

-The functionality of osoba has been integrated into the new project [soba](https://github.com/douhashi/soba/), which is a superset.
+The functionality of soba-cli has been integrated into the new project [soba](https://github.com/douhashi/soba/), which is a superset.

 Please consider using soba.